Introduction: Becoming a Friendly & Fair Teacher

 In education

 It is not only in families with one parent that this phenomenon of bearing all responsibility exists.
 In education, if you are in front of a group, you are solely responsible for your students.
-You then fulfil the role of educator and are also responsible for both of the tasks listed in the left column.
+You then fulfil the role of educator and are also responsible for both tasks listed in the left column.
 This is a big responsibility and not every role naturally suits you.

 Preventive – curative